StructLens: A Structural Lens for Language Models via Maximum Spanning Trees

 \paragraph{Experimental settings.} We employ Llama3.1 8B~\citep{grattafiori2024llama3herdmodels} and Qwen2.5 7B~\citep{qwen2025qwen25technicalreport} for our experiments.
 The evaluation datasets are MMLU~\citep{hendrycks2021measuring}, which is a multiple-choice Question-Answering dataset with four choices, and its Chinese equivalent, CMMLU~\citep{li-etal-2024-cmmlu}.
-We randomly sample 100 instances from each dataset and employ prompt templates with five-shot examples from the development set of each dataset, as used in the MMLU and CMMLU papers.
-Detailed description of experimental settings is provided in Appendix~\ref{appedix:experimental-settings}.
+We randomly sample instances and compute inter-layer similarity.
+Details of experimental settings are provided in Appendix~\ref{appendix:experimental-settings}.

-\paragraph{Results.} The inter-layer similarity for each model on MMLU is illustrated in Figures~\ref{fig:sim_mmlu_llama} and \ref{fig:sim_mmlu_qwen}, where the x-axis and y-axis represent the layer indices.
-These figures show that Edge-Edit exhibits diagonal clustering patterns, forming discrete groupings characterized by high inter-layer similarity, which we refer to as islands, while the diagonal patterns are observed with the k-NN metric in \citet{wolfram2025layers}.
-These islands remain consistent across model family and size (see Appendix~\ref{appendix:layer-analysis-70b}), while other metrics demonstrate considerably less pronounced patterns.
+\paragraph{Results.} The inter-layer similarity for Llama3.1 8B on MMLU is illustrated in Figure~\ref{fig:sim_mmlu_llama}, where the x-axis and y-axis represent the layer indices.
+This figure shows that Edge-Edit exhibits diagonal clustering patterns, forming discrete groupings characterized by high inter-layer similarity, which we refer to as islands, and that these patterns are observed with the k-NN metric~\cite{wolfram2025layers}.
+We report the similarity for CMMLU and Qwen2.5 7B in Appendix~\ref{appendix:layer-sim}, where Edge-Edit also exhibits diagonal clustering patterns, and these islands remain consistent across model family and size (see Appendix~\ref{appendix:layer-sim}).
 We evaluate the clustering consistency across samples and the clustering quality in Appendix~\ref{appendix:clustering_consistency}.
-The results show that the clusterings via metics are consistent with $k = 3$ or $k = 4$, except for Tree-Edit, and exhibit high clustering quality with $k = 2$ or $k = 3$.
-Based on these results, we determine that $k=3$ represents the optimal number of clusters and employ this value for subsequent analysis.
+The results show that the clustering via metrics is consistent with $k = 3$ or $k = 4$, except for Tree-Edit.
+We investigate these islands through frequent subtree mining and log lens in Appendices~\ref{appendix:freqt} and ~\ref{appendix:logitlens-structlens}, which suggest that islands exhibit meaningful groups for LMs.